bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Put Methods
 Upload one or more files.
 Copy one or more files or convert a file to mp4.
 Takes an array of source and destination paths.
 Conversion uses ffmpeg with libx264 library built in.
 The license will required user to build ffmpeg.
-Resultng MP4 files are about 25% size of the orginal.
+Resultng MP4 files are about 25% size of the orginal and took about 4 minutes per file on my desktop.
 Conversions overwrite and a .con text file is created for each conversion with the output file name.
-Could add something that checks the .con for the completed conversion.
+Could add something that checks the .con or header for the completed conversion.

 ```
 /cgi-bin/file?put=file